 Master of Arts Degree Programs

-The Master of Arts degree is offered in two academic concentrations and one professional concentration in Religious Education.
+The Master of Arts degree is offered in two academic concentrations and two professional concentrations.
 The purpose of the M.A. degree is to provide a graduate theological education for students not pursuing ordination in particular denominations.
 Students pursuing a Master of Arts degree must complete requirements within four years or be subject to extension fees.

 Required GPA for graduation: 3.0.

 - Master of Arts in Religious Education (M.A.R.E.)

 - Master of Arts in Pastoral Studies (M.A.P.S.) [coming in 2014]

 - Master of Arts in Theological Studies (M.A.T.S.)